flyconnectome/Install_instructions/Anaconda3/Anaconda3_install.md

 ## WOOP!
 Anaconda should be downloaded and now you can start installing the packages you need like [dvid_tools](https://github.com/flyconnectome/dvid_tools), [pymaid](https://pymaid.readthedocs.io/en/latest/) and [neuprint_python](https://neuprint-python.readthedocs.io/en/latest/).

+## Another more complicated way...

+Use the python already available on the machine, available at

+`/misc/local/python-3.5.2/bin/python3` OR `/misc/local/python-2.7.11/bin/python`

+To do this add the following line to your `.bashrc` file in the home directory.

+`export PATH=/misc/local/python-3.5.2/bin:$PATH`

+To mediate these changes, log out of your computer and log back in.
+When the `python` or `python3` command is entered in the terminal, it will call this version.

 # Acknowledgements / Requiring further assistance